 I will no longer update MakingTheMogul.com.
 I will, however, keep the site online for archival purposes.
 Thank you for accompanying me on my journey thus far.
 I appreciate you.

-From now on, you can find me at moearora.com, and pretty much any social networking site under the username, moearora.
+From now on, you can find me at moearora.ca, and pretty much any social networking site.
+I keep an updated list of my social media links on the right sidebar.

 With the rising trend of actually featuring socialmedia tools in content itself, (rather than just using them to spam links to everyone & their mother), Israeli group, Hovevey Zion, turned to Chatroulette to promote their single, “Tagidi Ma”: